anooruddh/devops/AnsibleReadme.md

 # Host Key Checking

-If you understand the implications and wish to disable this behavior, you can do so by editing /etc/ansible/ansible.cfg or ~/.ansible.cfg:
+If you understand the implications and wish to disable this behaWhat is Ansible Block?vior, you can do so by editing /etc/ansible/ansible.cfg or ~/.ansible.cfg:

 	[defaults]